getslash/gossip/doc/error_handling.rst

 		>>> gossip.set_exception_policy(gossip.RaiseImmediately())
 		>>> gossip.set_exception_policy(gossip.IgnoreExceptions())

 The policy can be changed per each hook group.
-The default is to inherit the behavior of the parent group. :func:`gossip.set_exception_policy` is merely an alias for :func:`gossip.group.Group.set_exception_policy`.
+The default is to inherit the behavior of the parent group. :func:`gossip.set_exception_policy` is merely an alias for :func:`gossip.groups.Group.set_exception_policy`.

 Available Exception Handling Policies
 -------------------------------------